Amtrend/AMtrendappPrivacy/README.md

 We may update our Terms from time to time.
 Therefore, you are encouraged to periodically review this page for changes.
 We will notify you of any changes by posting the new Terms of Service on this page.

-These conditions are valid from December 25, 2020.
+These conditions are valid from January 02, 2021.

 Contact us